AincradOT/platform/platform/README.md

     Do not proceed if folders are not created or the shared services project does not exist.
     Review terraform output for errors and re-run `terraform apply` if needed.

-### 9. Store GitHub App credentials in Secret Manager
+### 9. Store API credentials in Secret Manager

 !!! note "Single source of truth"
-    GitHub App credentials are stored in GCP Secret Manager.
+    API credentials (GitHub App, Cloudflare) are stored in GCP Secret Manager.
-    The `3-github` terraform module will read from Secret Manager and automatically create GitHub organization secrets for CI/CD.
+    Platform and application modules will read from Secret Manager to manage infrastructure.

-Add the GitHub App credentials to `platform/1-org/terraform.tfvars` using the values you noted during [manual setup](../docs/requirements.md#save-credentials-for-bootstrap):
+Add the credentials to `platform/1-org/terraform.tfvars` using the values you noted during [manual setup](../docs/requirements.md):

 ```hcl
 # GitHub App credentials (use values from manual setup)